Robinhood is an investing platform that opens the doors to financial markets by offering commission-free trades on a sleek and clean mobile app.

-The platform will include your first $1,000 of margin.
+The platform will also include your first $1,000 of margin.
 Robinhood will charge you $5 every 30 days at the beginning of your billing cycle.

-The firm can also sell your securities or other assets without contacting you.
+The firm can sell your securities or other assets without contacting you.
 You are not entitled to a time extension while in a margin call.

-Margin trading involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
+Margin trading involves interest charges and risks, including the potential to lose more than you deposited or the need to deposit additional collateral in a falling market.

 However, Robinhood will allow up to the first $1,000 of that investment to become available instantly.
 This is called an instant deposit.